 In 1903, the building became an office for the fire service when the new fire station was completed in 1903.
 The old fire station had a single-storey red brick fire engine hall, three round-arched gates and a four-sided, four-storey fire tower with small windows grouped in twos and threes.
 Hoses were dried in the tower.

 One of Halmstad's monasteries was in Lilla Torg.
 It was built in the 1490s.
 If you look closely at the paving stones of the square, you can see that the walls of the monastery of red coloured stone have been preserved.

 3. Norre Port

 Norre Port is the only one of Halmstad's four city gates that remains, and one of few left in Sweden.
 The gate was completed in 1601.
-The gates were built from the plans of the fortress architect Hans Van Steenwinckel at the request of the Danish King Christian IV.
+The gates were built from the plans of the fortress architect Hans Van Steenwinckel at the request of the Danish King Kristian IV.
 The aim was to modernise the border fortifications against Sweden.
 Norre Port stands against Galgberget, which was then a natural place to attack from.
 Read more about Halmstad's fortifications.

 4. The rotunda in Norre Katts park

 The rotunda is the only remaining old building in Norre Katts park.
 It was built as a pavilion for food service in 1865.
 Around the rotunda you can still make out the moat that surrounded Halmstad until 1735.